etcimon/libasync/README.md

 Some or all of these limitations are possibly being implemented currently and may be available in a future release.

 - **One EventLoop per thread** - There is a hard limit of one event loop per thread
-- **Futures and Promises** - Call chaining is not supported yet, however a vibe.d driver is available on my fork
 - **Manual error management** - The entire library is `nothrow` and error management must be built on top of it.
+- **No embedded HTTP or TLS handlers** - The support fort HTTP, TLS (and other protocols) is only available through vibe.d with Tasks as of yet.

 Installation Instructions
 -------------------------